khuonghoanghuy/FNF-VPsychEngine/README.md

 # FNF - VPsych Engine
 A vietnamese version of FNF Psych Engine come with some custom only on VPsych Engine!

-## How to install to build?
-Pretty easy now:
+## Installation:
+You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.

-1. Install `hmm` by using `haxelib install hmm`
+open up a Command Prompt/PowerShell or Terminal, type `haxelib install hmm`

-2. Now open the folder contains `VPsych Engine Source` and run `haxelib run hmm install`
+after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Psych Engine!*

+# Features
+- All Psych Engine Features
+- Vietnamese version of This Psych Engine